nosainwe/Machine-Learning-Projects/README.md

 A text classification pipeline that distinguishes spam from legitimate email using natural language processing.
 Raw email text is cleaned and transformed into numerical features using TF-IDF and N-gram representations, then fed into Naive Bayes and SVM classifiers.
 The project demonstrates how NLP preprocessing choices (vocabulary size, n-gram range, stopword removal) interact with model performance, and evaluates results using accuracy, F1 score, and a confusion matrix.

 **Highlights:**
-- TF-IDF vectorization with N-gram feature extraction
+- TF-IDF vectorisation with N-gram feature extraction
 - Naive Bayes and SVM classifiers compared
-- Full evaluation including confusion matrix breakdown
+- Full evaluation, including confusion matrix breakdown

 ---